 This hand bound volume was created and assembled with the help of several local bookbinders using a rare and unique binding method.
 The volume functions as a type of working model for the philosophy 'of Other'.

 The ‘dos-à-dos’ (or back to back) process is a binding method found almost exclusively in the 16th and 17th centuries.
 The process uses a zigzag method of attach two books inside of one.
 Its contents often show why this was done — in it you'll often find two complementary or devotional works, such as a the Bible’s Old and New Testament.
 While reading one volume you can flip the book over to consult the other.
 It has seldom been seen for centuries, yet found a revival in the 1950's through Double Ace books.

 The 'dos a dos' or tête-bêche format has also been used in dual language dictionaries, and in some more recent 20th century novels.
 An example is The Loving Couple, a 1956 work by Patrick Dennis.
-The book records two first-person accounts of a unsteady marriage, one narrated by the husband and when flipped over, the other by the wife.
-Using this same binding method, Volume One and Two are presented here as mirrored worlds, rendered as complementary others.
-Together they present a meandering line through our different modes of thinking, each holding both our instincts and reasons, facts and feelings, or one and other.
-Ancient Chinese philosophy might call it yin yang, or the principle that all things exist as indivisible and contradictory opposites, and where both sides contain parts of their other.
+The book records two first-person accounts of a unsteady marriage, one narrated by the husband and when turned over, the other by the wife.
+Using this same binding method, Volume One and Two ‘of Other’ are similarly presented here as mirrored worlds, or as complementary others.
+Together they create a meandering line through our different modes of thinking, each holding both our instincts and reasons, facts and feelings, or one and other.
+Ancient Chinese philosophy might call it yin yang, or the principle that all things exist as indivisible and contradictory opposites, and where both sides contain parts of the other.